 Features & Attributes

-Greek Oregano's small fragrant oval leaves emerge chartreuse in spring, turning green in color the rest of the year.
-The flowers are not ornamentally significant.
+Greek Oregano's small fragrant oval leaves emerge chartreuse in spring, turning green in color the rest of the year on a plant with a mounded habit of growth.

 This is an herbaceous evergreen perennial herb with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.
 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting bees and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Greek Oregano is sutiable for the following landscape applications;

 - Container Planting

 Planting & Growing